What to Wear in Thailand? With Free Printable Checklist

 • Bras.

 • Kaftan, sarongs, cover-ups – don’t go wild on these.
-One is enough if you are going all-inclusive or looking to book into a luxury hotel (they are economical!)
+One is enough if you are going all-inclusive or looking to book into a luxury hotel.

 • Swimming shorts.

-Top tip for bikinis – pack dark bottom, a variety of bold coloured bikini tops for different looks.
+Top tip for bikinis – Pack dark bottoms and various shades of bikini tops for different looks.

 Travel Accessories